Aokeo Pop Filter

 Who should pick Aokeo Pop Filter?

 Aokeo Pop Filter is shaped for the equipment side of podcasting.
-Its biggest strength: cheap enough to keep a spare.
 It does the job for most home podcasters who just need plosives killed

 Is Aokeo Pop Filter free?